 Or you could place it in a covered container and refrigerate or freeze it as well.
 Although I find that it tastes best after it has been sitting at room temperature for a few weeks.

-And now that canning equipment is a little easier to find as compared to the past couple of years, it is a great recipe to can.
-Not to mention with grocery prices on the rise, even the novice canner should give this recipe a try as it simple and easy to make.
+And now that canning equipment is back on the shelves, it is a great recipe to can for use throughout the year.
+Not to mention with grocery prices on the rise, even the novice canner should give this recipe a try as it is simple and easy to make.

 So what do you need to make this mild salsa recipe for canning?
 Besides the obvious list of food ingredients, you are going to need the following equipment: